“I never said that! What are you talking about?”

 Is Gaslighting a form of Narcissism?

 Gaslighting is not unique to narcissists.
-Is isn’t a feature of NPD, in the same way that things like narcissistic injuries, or narcissistic rage are.
+It isn’t a feature of Narcissistic Personality Disorder, in the same way that things like narcissistic injuries, or narcissistic rage are.

 So, if gaslighting is used consistently and deliberately, this would be a big red flag that an individual possesses one of these traits.
 This is especially true if the goal of the gaslighting is to gain control over other people.